Pacific Wrecks

 PACIFIC OCEAN AREA - 12 B-17's are detached and released to Commander-in-Chief, Pacific (CINCPAC) for assignment to Task Force (TF) 11 for operations in the S Pacific.

-SOUTHWEST PACIFIC AREA: Between this day and 18 Feb, heavy bombers fly at lesst 14 missions, but they result in claims of only 3 hits on shipping.
-B-17s attack the airfield at Kendari and are repulsed by fighter attacks.
-B-17's on a shipping strike claim hits on a carrier near Sinjai, Sumatra.
+SOUTHWEST PACIFIC AREA: Between February 9–18, heavy bombers fly at lesst 14 missions, but they result in claims of only 3 hits on shipping.
+B-17s attack Kendari Airfield but are repulsed by fighter attacks.
+B-17's on a shipping strike claim hits on a carrier near Sinjai on Sumatra.

-FEAF: On Bataan, P-40B Warhawks escort a Boeing Stearman Model 75 biplane piloted by Jesús A. Villamor to take photographs over Ternate.
+FEAF: P-40B Warhawks escort a Boeing Stearman Model 75 biplane pilot Jesús A. Villamor to take photographs over Ternate.
 Lost is P-40E Warhawk pilot Stone (MIA).

-JAAF: Lost are Ki-27 Nate pilot Kurosawa also, Ki-27 Nate piloted by Kanamaru force lands at Pilar Airfield and was later destroyed by U.S. artillery fire.
+JAAF: Lost are Ki-27 Nate pilot Kurosawa (KIA).
+Ki-27 Nate pilot Kanamaru force lands at Pilar Airfield and was later destroyed by U.S. artillery fire.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories